NonnoPinto/JIHUMING-CLEF2023-LongEval/README.md

 ```

 ### Group members ###
-- Jesús Moncada Ramírez
 - Isil Atabek
 - Huimin Chen
-- Michele Canale
+- Jesús Moncada Ramírez
 - Nicolò Santini
 - Giovanni Zago

-## Navigate thought scores ##
+## Navigate through scores ##
 ```bash
 results\JIHUMING_scores.xlsx
 ```
 provides two tables and relative Pivot tables and charts for a complete view of all used scores for the project.
-File is protected, but by using slicers in `Analysis` pages different comparisons can easily be done.
+The file is protected, but by using slicers in `Analysis` pages different comparisons can easily be done.
 ## Scoring runs with trec_eval #
 To provide help to evaluate all runs, a Linux-based pip script can be used.
 Just ensure your trec_eval directory is in ../trec_eval-9.0.7 and run it.
 Variable `run` decide which evaluation will be used: